jaime-cespedes-sisniega/ml-elec/README.md

 In order to facilitate the reproducibility of the pipeline, the file train_pipeline.py has been implemented, which by default attempts to download the dataset from https://www.openml.org/d/151.
 The data is downloaded into `data/raw`, then split into to later split it into train and test, perform a small preprocessing step and store both files in `data/processed`.

-The rest of the script is responsible for generating a model using the package `ml_pipeline` as a wrapper.
-This package is intended to be used by the serialized model outside the project when using it in the inference phase.

-The model will be stored in a MongoDB that acts as a model registry.
+The model will be stored in MLflow´s model registry.

 Through the `config.ini` file different parameters related to the pipeline can be configured.
 For example, you can disable the download of raw data in case it has already been downloaded previously, change the ratio of training samples, use the test set with the generated model to measure its performance, etc. Model registry configuration can also be set in this file.